Cognitive Psychology and Emotions in User Interface Design

 • What role does emotional design play and how to give our website personality?

 Cognitive psychology deals with the processes related to the acquisition, storage and processing of information.
 It covers topics such as memory, attention, concentration, learning, and patterning.
-Understanding cognitive psychology and internal mental processes plays a significant role in user interface design.
+Understanding cognitive psychology and internal mental processes plays a significant role in user interface design and user experience design.

-The concept of the cognitive load was introduced to cognitive psychology in the 1980s by John Sweller.
-One of its goals was to explain how information processing load can affect the ability to process new information and create knowledge in long-term memory.
-To better understand the problem of cognitive load, first, we have to remember how the cognitive system works behind the scenes, and in particular how information is stored in long-term memory.
+To better understand the problem of cognitive load, first, we have to remember how cognitive psychology works behind the scenes, and in particular how information is stored in long-term memory.

-In every second of interaction with the outside world, the human mind undergoes a process of data transfer into our brain (and cognitive science talks a lot about this).
-Some information gets deeper, others instantly disappear from our memory.
+In every second of interaction with the outside world, the human mind undergoes a process of data transfer into our brain (and cognitive psychology talks a lot about this).
+Some information gets deeper, other instantly disappears from our memory.
 The way in which information is delivered to the brain is important for further processing of subsequent data and storing them in long-term memory.

 One way of understanding memory is to think about it in terms of stages.